 When you are looking for a new employee, you should first go through your own networks, as well as those of your acquaintances and employees.
 The right person can be easily found this way.
 However, a person with the required skills is not always found in these networks, and this is when you should publicly announce the vacancy.

 Nowadays, there are a lot of different job search and job posting sites online that allow you to easily search for new employees.
-Also publish the vacancy on your own website and make sure to submit your job posting to Job Market Finland as well.
+Also publish the vacancy on your own website.

 As an employer, you should also utilise social media.
 For example, LinkedIn has a wide range of experts from various fields who are looking for a new job.
 In addition to this, Facebook and Instagram can be used to find suitable employees.
 With paid marketing, you get more visibility for your job postings on social media.
 Job postings are also still published in newspapers.